ardagnir/united-front/README.md

 If you alias the vim command to always use a server, everything will be automatic and you can spend more time editing with your awesome new shared registers.

     alias vim="vim --servername robotsky"

 ##Installation
 Use pathogen.

     cd ~/.vim/bundle
     git clone https://github.com/ardagnir/united-front

+##Notes
+- United-front will create a file $HOME/.unitedfront that is used to sync registers.
+- United-front will lower vim's updatetime.
+Updatetime is also used for vim's swap files, so this has the side effect of increasing how often your swap files are saved.

 ##License
-united-front is licensed under the AGPL v3
+United-front is licensed under the AGPL v3